TypeStrong/typedoc-site/guides/options.md

 $ typedoc --options <filename>
 ```

-Specify a configuration file to be loaded, which will contain entries that correspond to command-line options/flags.
+Specify a configuration file to be loaded, which should contain entries that correspond to command-line options/flags.
 If not specified, TypeDoc will look for a configuration file matching one of the valid config names in the current directory:

 - `typedoc.json`
 - `typedoc.jsonc`